 If you have stellar credit, you might qualify for an unsecured loan that doesn’t require you to put down collateral.
-Lightstream has a loans specifically for tiny houses with fixed rates as low as 4.29% with automatic payments and loan amounts from $5,000 to $100,000.
+Lightstream has personal loans specifically for tiny houses with low fixed rates, automatic payments and loan amounts from $5,000 to $100,000.
 Terms range from 24 months and 84 months, with no home equity or down payment requirements.

 Lightstream spokeswoman Julie Olian said the company looks for lenders with several years of credit history and a variety of accounts, good payment history and evidence of savings habits.

 “If they’re approved, their money can be used to purchase a tiny home or for any renovations, land or expenses that would be associated,” she said.
 “The applications for tiny house loans have continued to grow at a relatively steady pace — it’s a category that’s really emerged over the last couple of years.”

 Even with poor credit, you can qualify for a tiny house loan.
 You will need to pay higher rates, but making regular payments on your loan can, over time, improve your credit score.